 What’s that lurking below you in the sea… Is it a blue-ringed octopus, mimic octopus, or even a vampire octopus?
 Does it have eight arms — or is it legs?
 Did you know that they’re called “octopuses” and not “octopi”?

-Most octopuses live near the coast and make their homes in rocks and corals.
+Most types of octopus live near the coast and make their homes in rocks and corals.
 They’re usually solitary so they live alone.
-They’re also territorial and defend their living space against intruders.
+In fact octopuses are also territorial and defend their living space against intruders.
 If they could write, there would be “No trespassing” signs everywhere!

 Octopuses swim backwards by blasting water through a muscular tube on their body called a “siphon” and can reach speeds of up to 40 km/h for short bursts.
 They can also crawl along the ocean floor, poking their arms into small openings in search of food.
 Imagine how many sweets you could carry if you had eight arms?